Skip to main content

 Your dietary choices have a profound and direct impact on Sex Hormone-Binding Globulin (SHBG), the protein that controls testosterone’s availability.
 High-glycemic foods and refined carbohydrates trigger sharp spikes in insulin.
 Chronic high insulin levels send a signal to the liver to decrease its production of SHBG.

 Lower SHBG means less testosterone is bound, leading to a temporary increase in free testosterone.
-This may sound beneficial, but chronically low SHBG is a hallmark of and metabolic dysfunction, which disrupts the entire endocrine system.
+This may sound beneficial, but chronically low SHBG is a hallmark of insulin resistance and metabolic dysfunction, which disrupts the entire endocrine system.
 A diet rich in fiber, healthy fats, and high-quality protein helps maintain insulin sensitivity, supporting optimal SHBG levels and a stable balance of free testosterone.

 Nutritional Strategies to Support Androgen Balance